 Chances are you’ve already noticed you don’t hear as well as you once did.
-Despite popular belief, hearing loss isn’t caused by aging.
-Instead, it progresses due to decisions you make without realizing they’re impacting your hearing.
+Hearing loss often progresses due to decisions you make without realizing they’re impacting your hearing.

 1. Manage your blood pressure

 It’s not okay if your blood pressure stays high.
-A 2013 study found individuals with above-average blood pressure are 52% more likely to develop hearing loss.
+A study found individuals with above-average blood pressure are 52% more likely to develop hearing loss, not to mention other health issues.

 Prevent damage to your hearing by taking steps to lower your blood pressure.
 Don’t ignore high blood pressure or wait to see a doctor.
 Blood pressure management includes proper diet, exercise, stress management, and following your doctor’s orders.